Terminal tractor: Characteristics

 Since off-road versions do not have to drive on roads at highway speeds, a typical top speed is 40 km/h.

 Electric terminal trucks

 The global EV push has given rise to a large number of all-electric terminal truck manufacturers around the world.
 These trucks – used in both on-road and off-road fleet – claim to be zero-emission trucks.
-Some of the notable manufacturers include Renault, Volvo, MAN, Orange EV, Motiv, and Tevva.
+Some of the notable manufacturers include Royal Terberg Group, Renault, Volvo, MAN, Orange EV, Motiv, Autocar, Kalmar, Mol Cy and Tevva.
 Orange EV is one of the largest suppliers of zero-emission terminal trucks in the United States.